JulianoJk/Solo-Learner/README.md

 - The link to connect with the MongoDB Atlas as `MONGO_CONN = mongodb+srv://<username>:<password>@cluster0.jnw32.mongodb.net/<Database Name>?retryWrites=true&w=majority`
 - The signature key as `JWT_KEY= <your signature key>`

-Or just check the .env_sample, copy all, then change the needed fields
+Or just check the .env_sample, copy all, then change the needed fields.

+---
+If is first time running, create an empty folder named "uploads" in order to save uploaded images.

 ---